OkonSamuel/EvoTrees.jl/new-API/README.md

     - LearnAPI minimal dependency is a desirable design.

 - Drop of the verbosity positional argument
-    - Is a somewhat arbitrary convetion that limits intuitive function usage and flexibility in using dispatch for representing borad high-level concepts. (see below the proposal for 1-2-3 positional arguments meaning)
+    - Is a somewhat arbitrary convention that limits intuitive function usage and flexibility in using dispatch for representing broad high-level concepts. (see below the proposal for 1-2-3 positional arguments meaning)

 - Definition number of targets or classes upfront
-    - Desirable as whether there's 1 or more targets, or 2 or more classes, can influence the type of the modl to be instantiated.
+    - Desirable as whether there's 1 or more targets, or 2 or more classes, can influence the type of the model to be instantiated.

-- By only having a mutating `fit!`, it eliminates the subjectivity in the nature of the values returned by `fit`, as in MMI's tupple `(fitted, cache, report)`.
+- By only having a mutating `fit!`, it eliminates the subjectivity in the nature of the values returned by `fit`, as in MMI's tuple `(fitted, cache, report)`.

 ## Model instantiation